vutuanhai237/GA-QSVM/README.md

-# GA-QSVM: Genetic Algorithm-based Quantum Support Vector Machine
+# Source code for paper entitled "Flexible Genetic Algorithm for Quantum Support Vector Machines"

 This repository contains an implementation of a Genetic Algorithm-based Quantum Support Vector Machine (GA-QSVM) for classification tasks.
 The project combines quantum computing with machine learning techniques to optimize quantum circuits for classification.